Rootkitsmm-zz/CVEXX-XX/README.md

 so it seems Microsoft  fix some bugs without talks about it :)

+MS use safe_cast_fnid_o_PMENUWND to check return value of xxxCreatewindowEx  to kill 0Day silently

 An attacker who successfully exploited this vulnerability could run arbitrary code in kernel mode